bhaskar24/Classification_of_SD_OCT_Using_LBP/README.md

 			> For calculating PSNR value

 * flattenVolume.m
----------------Will do image flattening and Alignement of  each frames in whole volume and write _FA in other file.
+	*Will do image flattening and Alignement of  each frames in whole volume and write _FA in other file.
+	* Required files:
+		* flatten.m
+			> For flattening and aligning of each frames
+		* ployRegression.m
-		Required files: flatten.m----> For flattening and aligning of each frames ployRegression.m----> For polynomial regression of degree 2 for smooth curve. oct_align.m----> For cropping of only neceesary portion.
+			> For polynomial regression of degree 2 for smooth curve.
+		* oct_align.m
+			> For cropping of only neceesary portion.

 ## Local Binary Pattern:
 * LBPVolume.m